Recording receipts for a party committee

 Contributions through online banking services

-When a committee receives a contribution from a contributor who used an online banking service to issue a physical check bearing the signature of an authorized bank official, the treasurer is not required to send a follow-up letter to the contributor in order to obtain a written signature if all of the necessary contributor information is included on the check.
-However, where the check does not include all of the necessary contributor information and the treasurer does not have accurate and up-to-date contributor information on file for the individual on whose account the check is drawn, the treasurer must use "best efforts" to obtain such information.
+When a committee receives a contribution from a contributor who used an online banking service to issue a physical check bearing the signature of an authorized bank official, the treasurer is not required to send a follow-up letter to obtain the contributor's written signature.
+However, when the check does not include all of the necessary contributor information and the treasurer does not have accurate and up-to-date contributor information on file for the individual on whose account the check is drawn, the treasurer must use "best efforts" to obtain such information.
+In addition, when such a check is drawn on a joint account and it is not clear which account holder is making the contribution, the committee must contact the account holders to determine their intent.
+However, if there is only one way to attribute the contribution consistent with the source prohibitions and amount limitations of the Act, the committee may attribute the contribution by following the rules for presumptive reattributions.

 Contributions by text message

-Recipient committees are solely responsible for ensuring that contributions sent by text messages are lawful under the Act and Commission regulations.
+Recipient committees, not wireless providers, are solely responsible for ensuring that contributions sent by text messages are lawful under the Act and Commission regulations.
 Committees should work with the text messaging application provider to collect the name, address, occupation and employer of individuals making contributions that aggregate over $200 in a calendar year.
 Committees must return or refund any contribution that comes from a prohibited source.

 Reattributed contributions

-For each reattributed contribution, a committee must keep a copy of the reattribution as well as documentation verifying that the reattribution was received within 60 days after the committee’s receipt of the original contribution.
+For each reattributed contribution (other than a contribution that has been presumptively reattributed), a committee must keep a copy of the written reattribution signed by each contributor as well as documentation verifying that the reattribution was received within 60 days after the committee’s receipt of the original contribution.
+For each contribution that has been presumptively retributed, a committee must keep a copy of its written notification to the contributor verifying that it provided the notification within 60 days after the committee’s receipt of the original contribution.
 If these records are not kept, the reattribution is not effective.

 Date of receipt